Analyzing Arcadia Biosciences (RKDA) & Its Rivals

 |2.37

-Arcadia Biosciences presently has a consensus price target of $20.00, suggesting a potential upside of 157.07%.
-As a group, “Agricultural chemicals” companies have a potential upside of 13.71%.
-Given Arcadia Biosciences’ higher probable upside, equities research analysts plainly believe Arcadia Biosciences is more favorable than its peers.
+Arcadia Biosciences currently has a consensus price target of $20.00, suggesting a potential upside of 95.89%.
+As a group, “Agricultural chemicals” companies have a potential upside of 12.87%.
+Given Arcadia Biosciences’ higher possible upside, equities analysts clearly believe Arcadia Biosciences is more favorable than its rivals.

+Arcadia Biosciences has a beta of -5.7, indicating that its stock price is 670% less volatile than the S&P 500.
+Comparatively, Arcadia Biosciences’ rivals have a beta of 0.53, indicating that their average stock price is 47% less volatile than the S&P 500.

 Summary

-Arcadia Biosciences peers beat Arcadia Biosciences on 9 of the 13 factors compared.
+Arcadia Biosciences rivals beat Arcadia Biosciences on 9 of the 12 factors compared.

 Arcadia Biosciences Company Profile